lamebrisee/EOS/EOS CLI account create .md

 A valid transaction on the EOSIO blockchain needs to be signed by a "private key".

-The signature to be done will require a specific "permission".
+The signature to be done will require a specific "permission".**

 This permission will be held by an account

+This may be an over simplification but it helps to get the concepts and big picture.

-NOTE: with EOS we need to alreday have an account to create a new one.
+NOTE: with EOS we need to already have an account to create a new one.
+---
-      this is why we are using the default "eosio" account present on every chain we are using the eosio account on the Develpement environment.
+      this is why we are using the already available account default "eosio" on every chain we are using the eosio account on the Development environment.

 # 1)Creating an account inside a wallet